Aarón Martín: Espanyol

 Born in Montmeló, Barcelona, Catalonia, Martín joined RCD Espanyol's youth setup in 2005.
 On 29 March 2015, while still a junior, he made his senior debut with the reserves by starting in a 1–0 Segunda División B away loss against Gimnàstic de Tarragona.

 Martín scored his first senior goal on 16 January 2016, the first in a 2–0 home win over CF Reus Deportiu.
 On 13 June, already being a starter, he renewed his contract until 2020.

 On 2 October 2016, Martín made his first-team – and La Liga – debut, coming on as a second half substitute for Diego Reyes in a 0–0 home draw against Villarreal CF. The following 28 January he agreed to an extension until 2022, being definitely promoted to the first team three days later.

 Mainz 05

 On 6 August 2018, Martín joined 1.
 FSV Mainz 05 on a season-long loan.
 His first appearance in the Bundesliga took place on 26 August, in a 1–0 home defeat of VfB Stuttgart where he featured the full 90 minutes.

 Martín signed a permanent contract on 5 November 2018, effective as of the following 1 July.
 On 31 December 2020, he was loaned to RC Celta de Vigo for the remainder of the campaign with an option to buy.

 Martín scored his first goal as a professional on 18 February 2022, helping the hosts to beat Bayer 04 Leverkusen 3–2.

+Genoa

+On 3 July 2023, Martín signed with Genoa CFC in the Italian Serie A.